edgedb/edgedb/doc/ref/edgeql/forclause.rst

 ``FOR`` statement has some powerful features that deserve to be considered in detail separately.
-However, the common core is that ``FOR`` iterates over elements of some complex expression.
+However, the common core is that ``FOR`` iterates over elements of some arbitrary expression.
 Then for each element of the iterator some set is computed and combined via a ``UNION`` or ``UNION ALL`` with the other such computed sets.